BYUignite/ignis/README.md

 * [graphviz](https://graphviz.org/download/) (for Doxygen)

 ## Docker
 A Dockerfile is included with the code in the `docker` folder.
 With [docker](https://www.docker.com/) installed you can build fully functional image with the code and all dependencies.
+See `/docker/README.md`.

 ## Documentation
-Documentation is availale at [ignite.byu.edu/ignis](https://ignite.byu.edu/ignis).
+Documentation is availale at [ignite.byu.edu/ignis_documentation](https://ignite.byu.edu/ignis_documentation).

 ## Using Ignis